Key takeaways from this article:

 While many travellers flock to the popular town of Santa Maria in Sal, there are other fantastic locations to visit for those looking to venture a little outside of town.
 We’ll be looking at three locations today: Santa Maria (and the beach!), Espargos, and Palmeira.

 The most popular destination on Sal island for international travellers, Santa Maria is well-equipped to cater for tourists, with many restaurants, bars, and cafés available to choose from.
-Santa Maria is located on the southern side of the island, a great location for food lovers and tourists that is a 15-20 minute taxi ride away from the airport.
+Santa Maria is situated on the southern side of the island, a great location for food lovers and tourists that is a 15-20 minute taxi ride away from the airport.

 Santa Maria Beach (Praia de Santa Maria)